Fyndraai Restaurant – Dining at Solms-Delta

 Dishes explore the diverse culinary heritage of the Cape, uniting European, Asian and African flavours in a fusion of tradition and creativity.
 Syrups and sauces enliven veldkos; elements of Afrikaner boerekos, with its strong ‘Cape Malay’ (slave) influences, are blended with ingredients favoured by the Khoi nomads who lived in the Franschhoek Valley thousands of years ago.
 All appetisingly plated for maximum eye and taste appeal.

-The new restaurant is part of a larger conservation initiative on the estate called the Dik Delta Fynbos Culinary Gardens, part of a greater 15ha fynbos and renosterveld park currently under development.
-A nursery is in the process of being established to propagate the most edible indigenous flora and so that Shaun Schoeman, the chef at Fyndraai, will be able to pick fresh local ingredients for his daily dishes.
+The restaurant is part of a larger conservation initiative on the estate called the Dik Delta Fynbos Culinary Gardens, part of a greater 15ha fynbos and renosterveld park currently under development.
+A nursery is in the process of being established to propagate the most edible indigenous flora.

 Solms-Delta has become synonymous with genuine upliftment.
 In keeping with this policy, all waitrons have been recruited from the resident farmworker families or from the Franschhoek area, many of whom have lived on the farm ‘sommer van altyd’ (just since forever).
 Eager, friendly and smiling, they have undergone intensive training and really believe in the Solms philosophy that what is most local is most lekker.